BDanalysis/SVSR/README.md

         -infile_hes_rate(Optional Default=0.6)				##rate of heterozygous snp

+	-Pnn(Optional Default=0.9999993)				##the transition propabilty from normal state to normal state

+	-Pna(Optional Default=0.00000035)				##the transition propabilty from normal state to amplification

+	-Pnd(Optional Default=0.00000035)				##the transition propabilty from normal state to deletion

+	-Pan(Optional Default=0.000009)					##the transition propabilty from amplification to normal state

+	-Paa(Optional Default=0.999991)					##the transition propabilty from amplification to amplification

+	-Pad(Optional Default=0)					##the transition propabilty from amplification to deletion

+	-Pdn(Optional Default=0.000014)					##the transition propabilty from deletion to normal state

+	-Pda(Optional Default=0)					##the transition propabilty from deletion to amplification

+	-Pdd(Optional Default=0.999986)					##the transition propabilty from deletion to deletion

 	-infile_inq(Optional Default="/Datas/inq_life_micro_database.txt")	##indel insert database

         -infile_tumor(Optional Default=1)				##whether or not does somatic variations happen(1 is happen and 0 is not happen)